-LM10 The healthcare provider must evaluate and audit the effectiveness of their QMS including clinical activities System(s) must ensure, where applicable: LM10.1.
+LM9 The healthcare provider must evaluate and audit the effectiveness of their QMS including clinical activities System(s) must ensure, where applicable: LM9.1.
 The QMS including clinical activities is evaluated and assured with a regular audit cycle.
-This would usually be annually; LM10.2.
-Use of different audit methods (vertical, horizontal and/or witnessing) to comprehensively cover the requirements of this standard; LM10.3.
-The scope, criteria, methodology and frequency of audits are defined, documented and reported in an agreed format; LM10.4.
-That staff involved in the audit process have appropriate training.
+This would usually be annually; LM9.2.
+Use of different audit methods (vertical, horizontal and/or witnessing) to comprehensively cover the requirements of this standard; LM9.3.
+The scope, criteria, methodology and frequency of audits are defined, documented and reported in an agreed format; LM9.4.
+That the service assures appropriate training in audit.

-LM11 The healthcare provider must manage internal and external major incidents System(s) must ensure, where applicable: LM11.1.
-Availability of an agreed, published and up to date business continuity plan; LM11.2.
-That staff are aware of their roles and responsibilities in the event of a major incident and are provided with accessible up-to-date contact details, key action prompts and appropriate training; LM11.3.
-Management of the return to routine service following the incident, including management of any backlog; LM11.4.
-Accessibility of counselling and support services; LM11.5.
-Analysis and review of performance following a major incident; LM11.6.
+LM10 Th ne healthcare provider must manage internal and external major incidents System(s) System(s) must ensure, where applicable: LM10.1.
+Availability of an agreed, published and up to date business continuity plan; LM10.2.
+That staff are aware of their roles and responsibilities in the event of a major incident and are provided with accessible up-to-date contact details, key action prompts and appropriate training; LM10.3.
+Management of the return to routine service following the incident, including management of any backlog; LM10.4.
+Accessibility of counselling and support services; LM10.5.
+Analysis and review of performance following a major incident; LM10.6.
 Regular review and communication of any changes to major incident procedures and action plans.